Emmanuel Carella: Career

 Carella worked for a year as a dancer and backup singer on the Channel 9 talent show Starstruck (2000); he was the youngest dance team member.
 After recording a demo single, he became the first act signed by music and television identity Molly Meldrum to his Luxor record label, an imprint of Liberation Music.

 Carella's debut single, "2 Beautiful" (March 2003), scored extensive airplay, which peaked at No. 22 on the ARIA Singles Chart.
 The follow-up single, "Don't Say a Word", released in August, peaked at No. 7.
 Carella also supported Christina Aguilera on her Australian Stripped Tour in December.

 "2 Beautiful" was produced by John Farnham collaborator Phil Buckle and he has written songs with singer Russell Morris and Mark "Diesel" Lizotte as well as English writer Stefan Skarbek (credits include Sugababes and Melanie C) and LA-based songwriter, Pam Reswick.
 The song was possibly written about Rachel Barber, Carella's girlfriend, who had disappeared in March 1999 after leaving a dance class.
 Barber, 15, had told Carella (who was 16) that she was going to meet up with "an old friend" who had promised her work that would bring her "heaps of money".
 Barber was found dead and Caroline Reed Robertson was convicted of her murder and sentenced to 20 years in prison in November 2000, with a 14½-year minimum.
 Carella is depicted in the feature film, In Her Skin (2009) or I Am You (2013) by Khan Chittenden, which is based on Barber's murder.

 Carella, who began writing songs at the age of 14, said: "Some of my songs are fun and happy, but most of them are deep.
 It all depends on how you interpret them, but yes, I did write songs for Rachel, especially around that time."
 In 2013 he admitted that he still thought about Barber every day.
 He released his debut studio album, Emmanuel, on 18 April 2005.

 Since releasing his debut album, he has been travelling the world and taking a break from his recording career.
 Carella worked on one of the world's largest cruise ships with Royal Caribbeans "Freedom of the seas" as captain in 2007.
 As well as "Navigator" and "Mariner" of the seas as a Singer Dancer in 2006, 2008, and 2009.

 In 2010 Carella appeared in an Australian production musical of, West Side Story.
-In June 2011 he was on The Morning Show as a backup dancer for Gina G. In 2012 Carella was part of the Young Talent Time team revamped as an the assistant/resident choreographer.
+In June 2011 he was on The Morning Show as a backup dancer for Gina G. In 2012 Carella was part of the Young Talent Time team revamped as the assistant/resident choreographer.

 Carella toured Victoria in 2017 with Melbourne-based company, Masters of Choreography, as a dancer in Raise the Barre.